MonikaBarget/distant-reading/ElonMusk_task-sheet.md

 ### Analysing co-occurences in the terms berry and other "links" tools

 - What words are most prominently associated with the person Elon Musk?
 How does that relate to his mention analysed in the trends tool?
 - What words are most prominently associated with Zuckerberg or other prominent people?
-Are they similar to the word associated with Musk?
+Are they similar to the words associated with Musk?
 Why or why not?

 ### Reading keywords in context